Internet in Portugal: Mobile broadband

+Digital public services

+In the 2022 DESI report, Portugal is recognized for its developments in Digital Public Services, ranking 14th among EU countries.
+The country experienced growth in e-government users, increasing from 54% in 2019 to 59% in 2021, yet it remains slightly below the EU average of 65%.
+In the domain of open data, Portugal achieved a score of 66%, indicating a need for further progress to reach the EU average of 81%.

+Portugal's transition to a digital-first government is supported by key initiatives such as the Digital Transformation Strategy for Public Administration (SDTPA) and the Recovery and Resilience Plan (RRP), which are aimed at digitizing public administration.
+Currently, over 95% of essential public services are available online, focusing on integration through the Interoperability Platform (iAP) for both citizens and businesses.
+The adoption of a cloud-first strategy and the implementation of a single digital gateway further align the country with European digital strategies.
+However, the digital skills gap remains a challenge, potentially affecting the effective adoption of e-government services.
+To address this issue, initiatives like EU SOU Digital are focusing on improving digital literacy among adults who have not previously engaged with the internet.

 ADSL2+ and FTTx

 ADSL service has been available in Portugal since 2000, however it was not until 2002 that the service started to see wide acceptance from the general public, mainly due to increased competition from service providers, which helped to level prices.
 Market penetration in Portugal is around 50% although Portugal has the distinction of being one of the few European countries to have coverage in virtually the entire territory.

 There are several service providers offering ADSL, fiber and wireless services in Portugal to the residential and the professional markets.
-The majority of the residential market is split between the two larger operators: Portugal Telecom and Sonae.
+The majority of the residential market is split between the two internet servers: MEO and NOS.

 The current maximum speed for home Internet plans in Portugal is 1 Gbit/s, available on special request, and 360 Mbit/s is widely available together with television and telephone services.

-Portugal Telecom

-A former monopoly, Portugal Telecom is still the largest telecommunications company in the country.
-Due to its previous monopoly status its copper landline infrastructure covers all territory, making it the only operator that can offer direct service anywhere in the country.
-Portugal Telecom uses different brands to segment their ADSL service, among others SAPO for the residential market and Telepac for the small business market.
-In November 2006 Portugal Telecom announced their ADSL2+ service, adding a 24 Mbit/s speed grade service to their market offer and effectively catching up to competitor Sonaecom that had been offering ADSL2+ speed grades for several months.
-Portugal Telecom was also the first to deploy fiber in the country, being that ZON, Vodafone and Sonae followed with their deployment after being denied access to Portugal Telecom's infrastructure.

-Sonae

-Sonaecom started operations in 1999, soon after the government opened the telecommunications market to competition.
-The company started by renting Portugal Telecom's lines in order to offer their voice service to customers, but soon started laying their own infrastructure and can now offer direct service in the main metropolitan areas.
-Sonaecom also uses different brands to segment their ADSL offer, these include Optimus Clix for the residential market and Novis enabling the company to offer Triple Play services to customers in select areas.
-Taking advantage of the increased bandwidth provided by their ADSL2+ network, Sonaecom announced in June 2006 the launch of their IPTV service, SmartTV.